ZHassanQ/PS4-Guide/PSN-Savedata.md

 In this file **"PSN-Savedata.md"** there's a tutorial on how to create an activated PSN either from real account or a fake ID.
 And how to install encrypted savedata that are not signed to your account, and more.
+All that using "Apollo Save Tools".
+If you haven't already installed it go to **[PKG-Installation.md](https://github.com/ZHassanQ/PS4-Guide/blob/main/PKG-Installation.md)** to see how to install PKG-files in many different ways, and what to do if an there are an errors.

 🧭 Table of Contents